featurist/hyperdom/index.md

 ## Rendering the View

-The `render` function should take a model object and return a virtual DOM fragment.
+The `render` function takes a model object and returns a virtual DOM fragment.
 The render function **should not modify the model**, just return the view.
 It should not be relied upon to manipulate any state, this is because it can be called very frequently during user interaction, or very rarely if ever if the browser tab is not in focus.

 ~~~JavaScript
 function render(model) {